sniderjustin/NYU-AI-Project-02/cvpr_clvision_challenge-master/README.md

 ... comparison Benchmark graphics...

 ## Project Structure
-...
-Reformat at Jupyter notebook file...

-... list new file structure here including Jupyter notebook file...
+... list new files developed and new functions developed..

 This repository is structured as follows: